pagekey/website/_posts/2018-03-03-compile-the-linux-kernel-from-source.md

 If all is well, a reboot should use the new kernel.
 Try it now, and confirm the new kernel is in use with `uname -r`.

 Thanks for reading through - I hope you learned something!
-Keep an eye out for my next article, in which we will make some simple modifications to kernel source code.
+If you're hungry for more, read the [next article](), in which we will make some simple modifications to kernel source code.

-Even later, we'll be creating a basic kernel module.
+In an even [later article](), we'll be creating a basic kernel module.

 **Sources:**

 * [https://wiki.centos.org/HowTos/I_need_the_Kernel_Source](https://wiki.centos.org/HowTos/I_need_the_Kernel_Source)
 * [ftp://ftp.wayne.edu/ldp/en/Kernel-HOWTO/ar01s10.html](ftp://ftp.wayne.edu/ldp/en/Kernel-HOWTO/ar01s10.html)
 * [https://unix.stackexchange.com/questions/20864/what-happens-in-each-step-of-the-linux-kernel-building-process?newreg=4067157d2de24c1c99b0ab222a59366f](https://unix.stackexchange.com/questions/20864/what-happens-in-each-step-of-the-linux-kernel-building-process?newreg=4067157d2de24c1c99b0ab222a59366f)

+**This post is Part 1 of a series on the Linux kernel.**

+**[Part 2][part2] - [Part 3][part3]**

+[part1]: /blog/2018/03/03/compile-the-linux-kernel-from-source.html
+[part2]: /blog/2018/03/23/simple-linux-kernel-source-modifications.html
+[part3]: /blog/2018/03/29/first-kernel-module.html